Rakuten Advertising • Oct 2022 – Jun 2023

 Skills: UX/UI, User Research, Prototyping, User testing

-Through interviews with both internal account managers and external users, I learned taht users wanted answers to specific questions with the ability to dig deeper when needed, not open ended data exploration.
+Through interviews with both internal account managers and external users, I learned that users wanted answers to specific questions with the ability to dig deeper when needed, not open ended data exploration.

 Key insight: Start with answers, allow exploration.